Carlossess/java-roshambo-game/README.md

 - Tracks player and computer scores
 - Validates user input to prevent invalid entries

+## Example Output
+Round 1 of 5
+You chose: Rock
+Computer chose: Scissors
+You win the round!

 ## Technologies
 - Java
 - Eclipse